 The National Governing Body for judo in Great Britain is the British Judo Association (BJA).
 The Samurai Club is a member (club number 555) of the BJA.
 The BJA has around 800 clubs as well as approximately 200 other clubs via affiliated bodies.
 Out of that total of 1,000 clubs, when the BJA produced a Club League Table at the end of 2014, based on performance at National events, Samurai Judo Club finished in SECOND place, narrowly behind Berkshire’s Pinewood Judo Club.
-Meanwhile, when the BJA recently produced a case study of an ideal judo club which caters for all types of members, they chose Samurai as the role model.
-The case study can be seen here.
+We are also one of only two clubs, Pinewood being the other, to win at least one medal for each of the last 21 years running at the British Championships.
+In 2019 we won six medals at the Commonwealth Tournament, including two gold medals.
+Meanwhile, when the BJA produced a case study of an ideal judo club which caters for all types of members, they chose Samurai as the role model.

 More locally, we have been Wyre Forest Sports Club Of The Year 9 times in the past 12 years, and won the County Sports Club Of The Year award twice in that time – the only club to have ever won the award twice.